Just another fun modeling/sculpting project, made a quick base in maya and then sculpted everything in zbrush.

 Ever since I got a 3D printer the possibilites for even the simplest of things became real, like this farewell gift to a colleague who is off to new adventures, why not make it a more I-wont-forget-you kind of gift, especially when you have internal jokes haha.

-This was a quick modeling session in maya (had to look at blueprints of the golden gate bridge to get it somewhat right and 3d print friendly), then once printed I painted some parts with acrylic paint, this was damn fun for such a small project!
+This was a quick modeling session in maya, then once printed I painted some parts with acrylic paint, this was damn fun for such a small project!

 This is a personal wip project I did for fun while learning to work with PTEX, so in these renders everything is UV-free, oh the joy!
 The whole idea of creating this project came after playing God of War: Acension, for those of you that have played it will quickly recongnize that the octopus monster is based on the character Alecto, which I loved!